Methods and Results of

 An area in the eastern part of Langfang city

-was chosen as the test bed for the study area (Fig. 1), which has a full range
+was chosen as the test bed for the study area (Figure 1), which has a full

-of traffic road types and basically has complete coverage by Baidu Street View
+range of traffic road types and basically has complete coverage by Baidu Street

-data.
-Langfang is located in the central-eastern part of Hebei Province,
+View data.
+Langfang is located in the central-eastern part of Hebei province, bordering

-bordering Beijing to the north, Tianjin to the east, Cangzhou to the south, and
+Beijing to the north, Tianjin to the east, Cangzhou to the south, and Baoding

-Baoding to the west, with a total area of 6,429 square kilometers.
-Langfang is
+to the west, with a total area of 6,429 km2.
+Langfang is located in

-located in the core hinterland of the “Golden Triangle” of Beijing, Tianjin,
+the core hinterland of the ??Golden Triangle?? of Beijing, Tianjin, and Xiong??an

-and Xiong'an New Area, and is an important node city in the world-class city
+New Area, and is an important node city in the world-class city cluster with

-cluster with Beijing as the core.
-By the end of 2021, Langfang had 857 km of
+Beijing as the core.
+By the end of 2021, Langfang had 857 km of national roads,

-township roads, 42 km of special roads, and 7,489 km of village roads.
-The
+42 km of special roads, and 7,489 km of village roads.
+The total mileage of

 4.2 Technical Routes